-It’ll fill your house with amazing aromas.
+It’ll fill your house with amazing aromas of braised chicken.
 I am drooling on the keyboard!
 Perfect for Oktoberfest.

 Chicken, some herbs, bacon, and a couple of veggies.
 THAT'S IT!

 I used chicken thighs.
-More flavor than white meat.
+They have more flavor than white meat.
 You use beef or even turkey.
 As for the beer, brown ale is my choice.

 Beer has been around for a VERY long time.
 It dates back to ancient Mesopotamia.
 The discovery of beer was a happy accident.
 Here's what happened: someone left moistened grain to make gruel unattended for a couple of days.
 The result: a fizzy "beverage" that was both sweet and slightly inebriating.

 How could this be?
 Well, it' chemistry.
 Neighboring yeasts fermented the sugar in the grain and turned it into alcohol.
 Thus intended bread became BEER!

-Enjoy your Oktoberfest with my beer braised chicken and onions recipe.
-Don’t forget to share the recipe with friends and family.
+Enjoy your Oktoberfest with my Dutch oven beer braised chicken and onions recipe.
+Don't forget to share the recipe with friends and family.